All Episodes

 You're looking at it.

-We're living it for six years, and what happened last Tuesday.
+We're living it for six years.

-The American people showed up and said, Stop this.
+The American people showed up and said, stop this.

 They don't want any part of it.